WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

     - A pull request will create a review page that shows an overview of the changes between your branch and the base branch
     - You can push commits from your branch directly to your existing pull request.
 These commits will appear in chronological order
     - Other contributors can review the changes, leave comments, and add their own commits to the pull request
-    - After you are happy with the changes, you can merge the pull request with yyour main branch
+    - After you are happy with the changes, you can merge the pull request with your main branch

 - SSH authentication to repositories
   - You can use Secure Shell Protocol (SSH) to access and make changes to a repository